TheGittyPerson/day-quality-tracker/README.md

 #### Edit today's log

 Choose to edit the rating or memory (or both) you entered today.
+If you haven't entered a log for today yet, this option creates a new log.

 #### Edit previous log